 Another prototype of the new LADA Azimut crossover, which is undergoing road tests, has been spotted in Togliatti.
 The car is built on a modernized Vesta platform and has a number of fundamental differences from production models.

-The car has an impressive ground clearance, widened wheel arches, and 18-inch wheels with five bolts.
+The car has an impressive ground clearance, widened wheel arches, 18-inch wheels on five bolts.
 According to insiders, at least five prototypes have been produced for testing.

 As a reminder, the technical characteristics of the "Azimut" are as follows: length — 4416 mm, width — 1838 mm, height 1607 mm, wheelbase is 2675 mm, trunk volume — 508 liters, and ground clearance — 208 mm.